RenovoSolutions/cdk-library-certbot/README.md

 Original [gist](# Modified from original gist https://gist.github.com/arkadiyt/5d764c32baa43fc486ca16cb8488169a) that was modified for the Lambda code

 ## Examples

+This construct utilizes a Route 53 hosted zone lookup so it will require that your stack has [environment variables set for account and region](See https://docs.aws.amazon.com/cdk/latest/guide/environments.html for more details.).

 ### Typescript
 ```
 import * as cdk from '@aws-cdk/core';